Twitter has been met with widespread criticism over its plan to change the meaning of the blue check mark

 A new verification mark intended to better identify prominent Twitter accounts has instead become the latest source of chaos at the company under new owner Elon Musk.

 The video featured is from a previous report.

-"Not all previously verified accounts will get the 'Official' label and the label is not available for purchase," Crawford tweeted.
+"Not all previously verified accounts will get the 'Official' label and the label is not available for purchase," Crawford tweeted on Tuesday.
 "Accounts that will receive it include government accounts, commercial companies, business partners, major media outlets, publishers and some public figures."

 Crawford also confirmed that the forthcoming option to pay for a blue check mark will not include an identity verification requirement.

 "We'll continue to experiment with ways to differentiate between account types," Crawford said.

 (The-CNN-Wire & 2022 Cable News Network, Inc., a Time Warner Company.
 All rights reserved.)